recurly/recurly-revrec-docs/docs/LEGACY/recurly-revenue-recognition-legacy.md

 >
 > This feature will be fully sunset on <strong>November 1, 2025</strong>.
 Access will become read-only prior to retirement.
 >
-> Migrate to <a href="https://docs.recurly.com/recurly-revrec/docs/recurly-revenue-recognition-standalone#/" target="_blank" rel="noopener noreferrer">Recurly Revenue Recognition Standalone</a> to avoid disruption.
+> Explore <a href="https://docs.recurly.com/recurly-revrec/docs/recurly-revenue-recognition-standalone#/" target="_blank" rel="noopener noreferrer">Recurly Revenue Recognition Standalone</a>.

 ### Required plan